oatlog/oatlog/doc/report/main.typ

 To implement union-find, each element is an integer, so it maintains sets of integers, but this is equivalent to storing sets of any type since we can assign unique integer ids to each element.

-#TODO[picture of before/after merge that also shows what elements are representatives]

 Each element has a representative element stored in the `representative` array where each element initially claims that they are their own representative and that their set size is one.

 For elements $a,b$ where $a != b$ and `representative[a] = b`, the representative of $a$ is recursively the representative of $b$.